 Attendance is required.
 If you must miss class, email me ahead of time.
 You have only two "freebie" days, classes you may miss without grade penalties.
 For other absences, you must have made a prior arrangement with me or have official documentation of an illness, injury, legal obligation, or university-sponsored activity or event that keeps you from class.
-I will deduct 25 points from your grade for each non-freebie, undocumented absence.
-Being late to class counts as either a half or a whole absence, depending on how late you are.
-Missing more than 25% of our class meetings for any reason could result in grade penalties and/or failure.
+I will deduct 25 points for each non-freebie, undocumented absence.
+Being late counts as a half or whole absence, depending on how late you are.
+Missing more than 25% of class meetings for any reason could result in grade penalties and/or failure.